 Broadcom felt the same headwinds.
 The chipmaker actually beat Wall Street's earnings and revenue expectations—net income nearly doubled from a year ago, and it issued a strong forecast for the current quarter on the back of AI demand.
 By every traditional metric, Thursday should have been a win.
 But shares still fell 4.5% in extended trading.
 The reason: CEO Hock Tan failed to adequately address investor concerns about Google, their largest customer, eventually making more of its own chips in-house.
 There's also lingering uncertainty about rising memory prices pressuring margins and whether the company's chip deal with OpenAI actually comes with binding commitments.

 This is where it gets interesting.
 The Nasdaq Composite, which is heavily weighted toward tech, fell 0.26% despite the broad market celebrating.
 That wasn't a coincidence.
 It's evidence of a calculated rotation.
 Investors are moving money out of technology and into other parts of the market.
-The S&P 500 financials sector, for instance, closed at a fresh record. and both jumped.
+The S&P 500 financials sector, for instance, closed at a fresh record.
+Visa and Mastercard both jumped.
 The interest rate cut, which would normally boost growth stocks in the tech sector, instead benefited traditional financial services.